t-kikuc/pipecd-iac/piped-on-apprunner/README.md

 <img src="./diagram/architecture.png">

 - **NOTE: The version of piped must be >=v0.46.0-rc0 because https://github.com/pipe-cd/pipecd/pull/4785 is required.**
-- If you want to deploy apps to ECS, you need to attach an additional policy to the IAM Role.
+- You can also deploy apps to ECS.
 See [iam.tf](./terraform/iam.tf).
 - In this template, the image is PipeCD's `launcher`.
 So you can [update the piped via your PipeCD's Web Console](https://pipecd.dev/docs/user-guide/managing-piped/remote-upgrade-remote-config/)

 ## Prerequisites